IBM/db2developerextension-about/docs/working-with-sql/query-history.md

    ![Run multiple queries]({{site.baseurl}}/assets/images/history-execution-summary.png)

-   - File: Indicates the source of the ran statements.
+   - File: Indicates the source of the statements that were run.
 For example, Db2 SQL Editor means that the statements were run from the SQL editor in the extension.
-   - Executed: xact timestamp when the query was run.
-This helps track when the batch of statements was processed.
+   - Executed: Timestamp when the query was run.
-   - Connection: Shows the database connection used for execution.
+   - Connection: Shows the database connection details used for running the query.
    - Metric:
       - Number of statements executed: Total count of SQL statements that were run together.
       - Success: Number of statements that ran successfully without errors.
       - Failure: Number of statements that failed during execution.
-      - Warning: Number of statements that ran with warnings.
+      - Warning: Number of statements that completed with warnings.
-      - Total elapsed time (ms): The cumulative time taken to run run all the statements in the group, in milliseconds.
+      - Total elapsed time (ms): The cumulative time taken to run all the statements in the group, in milliseconds.

 3. Expand the timestamped query record to show individual statements.
 Select a statement.
 The editor shows two tabs: